White Film On Goldfish -5 Causes and Effective Treatment

 1. Stress

-Rather, the layer will become susceptible to several infections and parasite attacks.
-Moreover, you might also find your goldfish is suffering from a parasitic attack.
+Moreover, you might also find your goldfish is suffering from a parasitic attack at the same time.
 However, we have already said that there could be many reasons for stress.
-It could be environmental or man-made.
+It could be environmental or even man-made.

-Speaking of man-made situations, many aquarists want their aquarium to be filled with animals and corals.
+Speaking of man-made situations, many aquarists want their aquarium to be filled with aquatic inhabitants and corals.
 But this idea is very wrong especially if you have already kept goldfish in it.
-They do not like overcrowding if kept in the aquarium.
+Because they don’t like to be in an overcrowded aquarium at all.

 Thus, high stocking density also increases the stress on goldfish and consequently leads them to secret white film instead of healthy mucoprotein.